streamcord/spyglass/README.md

 ### spyglass.yml

-Create a file in the same directory as the Spyglass jarfile named `spyglass.yml`.
+Create a file named `spyglass.yml`.
 This file will contain the configuration Spyglass will use.
 It should be formatted as such:

 ```yaml
 mongo: